-As we get moving, we will cross the Vilcanota River (2720m/8923ft) and turn right onto the trail.
-The first day is a good warmup session for the days ahead.
-The Incan flat terrain offers: views of the historical Incan Fortress (‘Huillca Raccay’), the vast and incredible Incan site of Llactapata inticing your lust for adventure (officially called ‘Patallacta’), the Urubamba mountain range that creates the diversity between the jungle, the Andes and the beautiful snow-capped peak of ‘W’akay Willca’ (5860m/19225ft) with her arms rising towards the infinite sky in vastness known as Veronica.
+At the start of the trail (2720m/8923ft) we cross the Vilcanota River and follow its route to the right.
+The first day is relatively easy, a warm-up along the Inca flat terrain.
+There are great views of the Incan Fortress (‘Huillca Raccay’), the vast and incredible Inca site of Llactapata, (officially called ‘Patallacta’), the Urubamba mountain range that divides the jungle, the Andes Mountains, and the beautiful snow-capped peak of ‘W’akay Willca’ (5860m/19225ft) known in books as Veronica. .

-This is the most impressive day!
-With wake up at 6am for breakfast, we start the day with a gentle climb to explore the archaeological site of ‘Phuyupatamarca’ (meaning ‘Town in the Clouds’), the third highest point on the trail (3,680mt/12073 feet).
-Catch your breath as your eyes fixate on the mountains and canyons, groomed in the pure brillance of the suns reflections.
+This is the most impressive day so far; keep this in mind as you ascend on day three!
+We wake up for breakfast at 6am and start the day with a gentle climb to visit the archaeological site of ‘Phuyupatamarca’ (meaning ‘Town in the Clouds’).
+Here we reach the third highest point on the Inca trail (3680m/).
+The views of the mountains, canyons and surrounding areas are spectacular!

-A short distance from campsite is the Incan site of the same name ‘Wiñay Wayna’ (‘Forever Young’).
-Don’t miss visiting the most impressive site on the trail.
+A short walk from our campsite is the famous Incan site of ‘Wiñay Wayna’ (‘Forever Young’).
+Even if you are feeling tired after your day’s trek, it´s a moment you cannot miss, the most impressive site on the Inca trail.

-At this point we move downhill towards Machu Picchu (2400m/7872 ft), after a period of 40 minutes we enter the citadel from the top point through the “House of the Guardians”.
-We then proceed to the control point where we register and leave our belongings.
-Your guide will expertly direct you throughout the astounding ruins and its main streets.
-You can then wander around the town squares as well as climb the intricately carved stairways made of stone.
-Machu Picchu is considered as the world’s spiritual centers by esoteric wisdom.
-Once the guided tour is over, you will have some free time to explore the site on your own, to relax, or to meditate.
+At around 4:00am it´s time to wake up, have breakfast and start day 4 on the Inca trail to get to Machu Picchu on time.
+This is the final part of your journey, arriving by 6:00am to reach Inti Punku or The Sun Gate.
+At that point, the majestic Machu Picchu Citadel is in front of us with its intense beauty – an incredible sight for all to see.
+The reality of what the Inca people must have encountered on their taxing journey to this expansive temple of Machu Picchu.
+At this point, we walk downhill towards the Machu Picchu Citadel.
+(2400m/7872 ft.)
+After walking 40 minutes, we enter the citadel from the top through the “House of the Guardians”.
+From there we proceed to the control point where we register and leave our belongings.
+Your professional guide will direct you throughout the astounding ruins and its main streets.
+You can wander around the town squares as well as climb the intricately carved stairways made from stone.
+Machu Picchu is considered as the world’s spiritual center by esoteric wisdom.
+Once the guided tour is over, you will have free time to explore the site on your own.

-You will also have time to indulge in a few of the following activities on your own (not included in the price)
+You will also have time to indulge in a few of the following activities on your own if you choose (not included in the price)

-Back to Cusco: You will descend to Aguas Calientes by bus (included), have leisurely lunch (not included), and later on board the Expedition train by 4:22pm for the return trip to Cusco, stopping at the Ollantaytambo Station and then meeting your private van for your drive back to your hotel in Cusco.
+Back to Cusco: You will descend to Aguas Calientes by bus (included) and later board the Expedition train by 4:22pm to the Ollantaytambo Train Station where you will meet our private van and be transferred to your hotel in Cusco arriving around 8:30pm.

-*** Huayna Picchu or Machu Picchu Mountains hike depend on availability, please let us know if you want to add one of these extra hikes at the time of your booking.
+*** Huayna Picchu or Machu Picchu Mountains hike depends on availability, please let us know if you want to add one of these extra hikes at the time of your booking.

 *** We only take SAM Travel Peru clients in our vans / cars – We do not use public transport.